EmergentMind/nix-config/docs/secretsmgmt.md

     ```
     This does not need to be based on an ssh key.

-4. Generate age keys for grief based on its ssh host keys (these would have been auto-created when enabling ssh earlier on)
+4. On grief, generate age keys for grief based on its ssh host keys (these would have been auto-created when enabling ssh earlier on)

     ```bash
     $ nix-shell -p ssh-to-age --run 'cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age'